drug-design/course/docs/chapters/structure-based-design.md

 ### Eight Golden Rules in Receptor-Based Ligand Design
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Binding efficiency is not only a matter of geometry; the energetics of interactions must be considered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/eight-golden-rules-receptor-based-ligand-design-65836396'><i class='fa fa-play' aria-hidden='true'></i></button>Binding efficiency is not only a matter of geometry; the energetics of interactions must be considered.
 Filling the space in the active site of a protein is a delicate operation.
 The following examples illustrate some of the important considerations for receptor-based ligand design.
 Eight rules are presented here.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.